Frank Fielding: Bristol City

 On 26 June 2013, Fielding joined Bristol City, who had just been relegated to League One.
 He made his debut on 3 August 2013, in a 2–2 draw against Bradford City.
 The club made a disastrous start to the season, winning just four points from their opening eight games as Fielding conceded nineteen goals.
 He was subsequently replaced as first choice 'keeper by Elliot Parish.
-He was released by Bristol City at the end of the 2018–19 season.
+Fielding played in all of the Robins 58 fixtures in 2014–15 helping them to the League One title and victory in the 2015 Football League Trophy final.
+His performances during the season earned him a place on the League One PFA Team of the Year.
+He signed a new contract with Bristol City in August 2015.
+He missed most of the 2016–17 season due to having surgery on an ankle ligament injury.
+After being a regular in 2017–18, he lost his place to Niki Mäenpää in 2018–19 and was released at the end of the season.

 Millwall

 On 28 June 2019, Fielding joined Millwall.
 He made his debut on 3 August 2019 but was replaced in the 43rd minute of Millwall's 1–0 opening day victory against Preston North End due to injury.
+Fielding spent two seasons at Millwall as back-up to Bartosz Białkowski and was released in June 2021.

 Stoke City

 On 1 December 2021, Fielding joined Stoke City on a short-term contract to provide cover following an injury to Josef Bursik.
 In January 2022, Fielding signed a contract extension keeping him at the club for the remainder of the 2021–22 season.
 On 25 March 2022, Fielding joined Salford City on a seven-day emergency loan.
 Fielding signed a one-year contract with Stoke for the 2022–23 season.
+He remained with Stoke in 2023–24 and signed another one-year deal in May 2024.
+Fielding played his first game for Stoke on 13 August 2024, keeping a clean sheet in a 2–0 EFL Cup victory at Carlisle United.
+His contract was extended in May 2025 for another year.